Magneto-oncology: a radical pair primer

 "limitations": [

-"No specific exposure parameters (field strength, frequency, duration) described in abstract",
+"No exposure parameters (field strength, frequency, duration) specified in the abstract.",

-"No specific health outcomes or effect sizes reported in abstract"
+"No specific health outcomes or clinical endpoints quantified in the abstract."

 ],